Peter the Great Gulf: Geography and nature

-The Peter the Great Gulf contains numerous islands, including the Rimsky-Korsakov Archipelago and Furugelm Island to the west, and Askold Island and Putyatin Island to the east.
-The Eugénie Archipelago is separated from the Muravyov-Amursky Peninsula by the Eastern Bosphorus, which runs between Vladivostok and Russky Island, the largest island in the archipelago and Primorsky Krai.
-In 2012, Russky Island was connected to the mainland by the Russky Bridge.
+Peter the Great Gulf contains numerous islands, including the Rimsky-Korsakov Archipelago and Furugelm Island to the west, and Askold and Putyatin Islands to the east.
+The Eugénie Archipelago is separated from the Muravyov-Amursky Peninsula by the Eastern Bosphorus, which runs between Vladivostok and Russky Island, the largest island in the archipelago, and Primorsky Krai.
+In 2012, Russky Island was formally connected to the mainland by the Russky Bridge.
+Russky Island maintains natural populations of eastern roe deer, red fox (V. vulpes) and Siberian weasel.
+It is also home to several reptile species, including some venomous snakes, notably the Central Asian pit viper (Gloydius intermedius) and Ussuri mamushi (G. ussuriensis), as well as the Japanese keelback (Hebius vibakari) and the steppe ratsnake (Elaphe dione).
+Also found on the island is Dybowski's frog (Rana dybowskii), the Japanese tree frog (Hyla japonicus), oriental fire-bellied toad (Bombina orientalis), Sakhalin toad (Bufo sachalinensis) and the Siberian wood frog (Rana amurensis).

-About 630 km2 of the gulf area is protected as the Far Eastern Marine Nature Reserve, although the primary purpose for establishment of the Reserve is to assert the Russian Federation's maritime claims.
-Even though large whales have become very rare in the area today, eight species of cetaceans are known to migrate into the gulf.
-Common minke whales often swim nearby shores of the coastal towns, and Beluga whales are known to migrate to Rudnaya Bay in the north and occasional appearances around Vladivostok.
-The gulf's coastline is also frequented by seals and Steller's sea lions.
+About 630 km2 of the gulf area is protected as the Far Eastern Marine Nature Reserve, also called the Dalnevostochny Morskoy Nature Reserve.
+Although most of the larger whales have become very rare in the area today—largely due to whaling and human activities in the region's waters—eight species of cetaceans are known to migrate into the gulf; common minke whales (Baelanoptera acuturostrata) often swim close to shore near coastal towns, and belugas (Delphinapterus leucas) are known to migrate to Rudnaya Bay in the north, with occasional appearances around Vladivostok.
+The gulf's coastline is also frequented by spotted seals (Phoca larga) and Steller sea lion (Eumetopias jubatus).